krohit2552/Rock_Paper_Scissors/README.txt

 Adding new features or game modes in the app.js file.
 Contributing
 Contributions are welcome!
-If you have any ideas to improve the game, feel free to fork the repository and submit a pull request.
+If you have any ideas to improve the game, feel free to fork the repository and submit a pull request. live from the link--  https://github.com/krohit2552/Rock_Paper_Scissors.git License

-License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-If you have any questions or feedback, feel free to reach out via email.
+If you have any questions or feedback, feel free to reach out via email.kumarrohit2551997@gmail.com